micro/go-micro/README.md

 - [Mailing List](https://groups.google.com/forum/#!forum/microhq)
 - [Slack](https://micro-services.slack.com) : [Invite](http://slack.micro.mu/)

-## Community Plugins

-By default go-micro only provides a few implementation of each interface at the core but it's completely pluggable.
-There's already dozens of plugins which are available at [github.com/micro/go-plugins](https://github.com/micro/go-plugins).
-Contributions are welcome!

 ## Getting Started

 This is a quick getting started guide with the greeter service example.